css-raku/CSS-Selector-To-XPath-raku/README.md

 Pseudo functions
 ----------------

-  * `:content(string)` – Match the element only if it has string as its text content (ignoring leading and trailing whitespace).
+  * `:content(string)` – Match the element only if it has string as its text content (ignoring leading and trailing white-space).

   * `:nth-child(b)` – Match the element if it is the b-th child (element) of its parent element.
 The value `b` specifies its index, starting with 1.